VahidAsbaghi/Human-Detection/README.md

 The .mat table data of all images is ready.
 Extract ReadyDatasetMatlabFile.rar file and place the 19-kk=20-final.met file into the root folder of the project.

+Added CASIA dataset.
+Extract CA.rar, then put the CA folder in the root of the project.

 Open Source Now.